kristywhim/website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm a first-year MS student at the University of North Carolina at Chapel Hill's [Department of Biostatistics](https://sph.unc.edu/bios/biostatistics/).
-I received a BA in Statistics from [Macalester College](https://www.macalester.edu/) in May 2023.
+I received a BA in Statistics from [Macalester College](https://www.macalester.edu/) (with minors in Biology and Computer Science) in May 2023.

 Outside of work, I love downhill skiing, drinking coconut water and fruit tea, listening to EDM/K-POP, and dancing.
 But on top of all, I love reflecting about life and enjoy it.
 {style="text-align: justify;"}